9 Days / Contact us / Call: 1-888-565-7158

 - Fantastic dinners and red wine

-Important Trip Notes: The below itinerary is just an example of how we will spend our days on the volcanos in southern Chile.
+Important Trip Notes: The below itinerary is just an example of how we will spend our days on the volcanos and backcountry zones in southern Chile.
 The schedule is set to be flexible due to weather, group, snow conditions on the volcanoes, etc.